Tabula Rasa

 Kyla Ward

 I was born (or so they tell me) in New South Wales, Australia, and have lived in various parts of it ever since.
 I gained a BA Communications.
 Hons.
 At the University of Technology, Sydney, and my work history demonstrates the interesting variety so often associated with such degrees.
-Presently an administrative assistant and freelance writer.
+Presently a freelance writer and actor, and associate of James Adams Historic Enterprises.

 Writing: Fiction